axibase/atsd/portals/selecting-series.md

 * **Series Tags** are optional.
 They provide additional level of detail for measurements, for example the disk’s mount point for the `df.bytes.percentused` metric.

-An entity may be measured with a variety of metrics, just as the same metric could be collected for multiple entities.
+An entity can be instrumented and measured using a variety of metrics, just as the same metric can be collected for multiple entities.

 ## Exploring Series